Pure Virtual Functions and Abstract Classes in C++

 Sometimes implementation of all function cannot be provided in a base class because we don’t know the implementation.
 Such a class is called abstract class.
 For example, let Shape be a base class.
 We cannot provide implementation of function draw() in Shape, but we know every derived class must have implementation of draw().
 Similarly an Animal class doesn’t have implementation of move() (assuming that all animals move), but all animals must know how to move.
 We cannot create objects of abstract classes.

-A pure virtual function (or abstract function) in C++ is a virtual function for which we don’t have implementation, we only declare it.
+A pure virtual function (or abstract function) in C++ is a virtual function for which we can have implementation, But we must override that function in the derived class, otherwise the derived class will also become abstract class (For more info about where we provide implementation for such functions refer to this https://stackoverflow.com/questions/2089083/pure-virtual-function-with-implementation).
 A pure virtual function is declared by assigning 0 in declaration.
 See the following example.

 A complete example:

 A pure virtual function is implemented by classes which are derived from a Abstract class.
 Following is a simple example to demonstrate the same.

 1) A class is abstract if it has at least one pure virtual function.